Environment North Carolina Research and Policy Center

 - Top violators also include the four firms that told the public they would adhere to higher standards when they formed the Center for Sustainable Shale Development in 2013.
 Since then, those firms – EQT, Chevron Appalachia, Consol and Shell – have together committed at least 100 violations.

 Table ES-1.
 Pennsylvania’s 20 Most Frequently Cited Fracking Companies, Ranked by Number of Environmental and Health Violations, January 2011-August 2014

 Both large and small firms rank highly for number of violations when adjusted for the size of their fracking activities in Pennsylvania.

-• Requiring drillers in states where fracking is already happening to post sufficient bonds and other financial assurance.
+- Requiring drillers in states where fracking is already happening to post sufficient financial assurance.
 Financial assurance rules should be designed to guarantee that the costs of any environmental or public health damage caused by fracking are borne by the drillers, not residents or the public.

 - Closing loopholes that exempt fracking from key provisions of our federal environmental laws.
 Federal policymakers should protect America’s natural heritage by keeping fracking away from our national parks, national forests and sources of drinking water for millions of Americans.